Meeting Michael Calogero for the first time isn’t as simple as meeting a man – you also meet his family.

 Legal problem solver

-To that end, Michael’s work creating last wills and testaments, navigating successions or organizing a power of attorney are not just services for those thinking about ‘end of life’ – rather, it’s about quality of life.
+To that end, Michael’s work creating last wills and testaments, navigating successions, or organizing a power of attorney is not just a service for those thinking about ‘end of life’ – instead, it’s about quality of life.

 “What makes my law practice different is my individualized, client-focused approach,” he said.
 “I’m interested in achieving each client’s goals while fulfilling their needs and heading off any potential issues.”